-Google LLC ("Google" or "the Company") is a global technology service provider focused on improving the ways people connect with information.
+Google LLC ("Google" or "the Company"), an Alphabet subsidiary, is a global technology service provider focused on improving the ways people connect with information.
 Google's innovations in web search and advertising have made Google's website one of the most viewed Internet destinations and its brand among the most recognized in the world.
-Google maintains one of the world's largest online index of websites and other content and makes this information freely available to anyone with an Internet connection.
-Google's automated search technology helps people obtain nearly instant access to relevant information from its vast online index.
+Google maintains one of the world's largest online index of websites and other content, and makes this information freely available to anyone with an Internet connection.
+Google's automated search technology helps people obtain nearly instant access to relevant information from their vast online index.

-Firebase is a mobile app platform (platform as a service or PaaS) offered by Google with an integrated, unified software development kit (SDK), hereafter described collectively as "Google Firebase" or "Firebase".
-Firebase provides developers with a rich suite of tools and resources to develop and manage high quality apps, for growing their user base, and to monetize the platform.
-It consists of complementary features that work independently or can be mixed-and-matched as needed.
+Firebase is a mobile app platform (platform as a service or PaaS) developed by Google with an integrated, unified software development kit (SDK), hereafter described collectively as (Google Firebase or Firebase).
+Firebase provides developers with a suite of tools and resources to develop and manage high quality mobile and web applications, for growing their business.
+It consists of complementary products, solutions, and extensions that enable developers to independently manage their projects and mix-and-match services as needed.

-Leveraging Google's cloud environment, Firebase can be accessed from virtually any location with internet connectivity.
+Leveraging Google's cloud environment, Firebase can be accessed from any location with internet connectivity.
 This means every developer and each user they work with can be productive from anywhere, using any device with an internet connection.